chancencounters/bubble_dungeon/README.md

 }
 ```

-In order to pop bubbles, I had to find all the bubbles with matching colors.
+In order to pop bubbles, I employed a queue and breadth first search algorithm to get all the matching bubbles.
 I had a `getNeighbors` function that returned all the neighbors of a bubble based on its position on the board.
+A processed boolean property kept track of which bubbles had been processed.

 ``` JavaScript
 getNeighbors(bubble) {